riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 on uncertainty about where you are:

-I think updatelessness is the same as being [uncertain about where your decision algorithm is](http://acritch.com/deserving-trust/#grokking) because you are "ignoring" your observation by not conditioning on it.
+I think updatelessness is the same as being [uncertain about where your decision algorithm is](http://acritch.com/deserving-trust/#grokking) because you are “ignoring” your observation by not conditioning on it.

 https://www.lesswrong.com/posts/Qyix5Z5YPSGYxf7GG/less-wrong-q-and-a-with-eliezer-yudkowsky-video-answers#BrWSWrwaategHEkvh -- when stated like this, it sounds more like logical counterfactuals...